 Before we can confirm the timeframe we need to review the project documentation or to inspect the job.
 This will allow us to calculate the paint film thickness required to achieve a specified fire rating, and a number of coats we need to achieve it.
 Usually we can apply one-two coats of paint per day

 Number of coats required to achieve specified fire rating on metal surfaces depends on metal profile used, thickness, number of sides exposed to fire, preparations required, desired finish, fire rating, what paint type it used – standard or vermiculate.

 Plasterboard surfaces are more predictable.
 As a guide — most residential apartments, average size houses and small to medium size commercial and retail premises would only require four days to complete:

 - One day to safely cover and completely seal in plastic all surfaces that are not to be painted — walls, floor, windows, fittings, commercial stock, furniture and personal belongings.
 They must be protected from paint overspray.

-- Three days to paint — one coat per day) nad to clean the site.
+- Three days to paint (one coat per day) nad to clean the site.